ws-garcia/VBA-CSV-interface/api/properties/endingrecord.md

 ---

 ## Behavior

 The default value for the `EndingRecord` property is one(1) and force the class to import all the records from de CSV file starting at `StartingRecord` property.
+Setting the `EndingRecord` property to zero (0) and the `StartingRecord` property to one (1) , will import the first record from the CSV file only.

-If the `EndingRecord` property is set to a value less than given on the `StartingRecord` property, only one record will be imported.
+Whatever other `EndingRecord` property value less than the given in the `StartingRecord` property forces import one record.

 Setting the `EndingRecord` property to a value greater than the available records in the CSV file has the same effect than setting it to one(1).